gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 gburdell@rg-fpga-dev1:~$
 ```

-Then source the Intel OneAPI tools to compile your code:
+Then source the Intel OneAPI tools to compile your code.
+Here we are using the latest tools, but you should also be able to use the 2022.2 toolset.
 ```
-. /tools/intel/oneapi/2023.0/setvars.sh
+. /tools/intel/oneapi/2023.1/setvars.sh

 :: initializing oneAPI environment ...
    bash: BASH_VERSION = 4.4.20(1)-release